About Our Society

 The Society is involved with:

-the co-ordination and promotion of activities in remote sensing and photogrammetry;
+The co-ordination and promotion of activities in remote sensing and photogrammetry;

-relationships and discussion with other related societies;
+Relationships and discussion with other related societies;

-the encouragement of commercial and government participation in remote sensing and photogrammetry;
+The encouragement of commercial and government participation in remote sensing and photogrammetry;

-supporting education and training at all levels.
+Supporting education and training at all levels.

 The Society fosters links between commercial, industrial, academic and international organisations and gives its members wider opportunities to exploit available technology and to combine their knowledge and skills.
 Its activities are relevant to individuals and groups interested in the: